 "Something in me broke open when you said 'All parts of you are welcome here.'
 I had never known radical acceptance like that". (former client)

-In addition to gender therapist, I am also an adjunct faculty at the University of Maryland, Baltimore.
-I teach Social Work in Communities and Organizations for graduate students seeking their MSW.
-My goal is to increase access to truly trans-affirming care by providing training to other therapists and health practitioners.
+In addition to gender therapist, I provide trainings to organizations, businesses, schools, and individual therapists.
+My goal is to increase access to truly trans-affirming care by providing training, consultation, and supervision to other therapists and health practitioners.
 I aim to contribute by improving affordable options for transgender individuals.
 To this end, I offer lower fees for training to those willing to provide pro bono and sliding scale options.